 Uroko

-Uroko (鱗) meaning “scales”, is a pattern of alternating dark and light triangles.
+Uroko (鱗) meaning “scales”, is a traditional Japanese pattern of alternating dark and light triangles.
 The scales are thought to have a protective quality when symbolizing a dragon on a kimono or obi.
 The design is also used in theatre to represent a snake in the costumes of villains.

 Shippou